 Criminology Courses with Classes Overview

 Criminology courses are most often found within criminal justice degree programs.
 Classes in criminology may be taken at the associate's, bachelor's or even graduate degree levels.
 Students who graduate from criminology or criminal justice degree programs may go on to become counselors, drug enforcement officials, investigative agents or probation officers.
-Here are just some of the courses that are typical of a criminology program.

 Introduction to Criminology Course